 To help your dull skin look more radiant, try exfoliating regularly, staying hydrated, being mindful of what you eat, prioritizing sleep, managing your stress, or applying a retinoid product.

 With primary functions that protect you your whole life, your skin is sure to undergo changes over time.
 And although not fun, it is a natural part of life.
 If you have questions about daily skincare or the treatment and prevention of aging skin, we are here to help.
 Blue Ridge Dermatology is proud to offer medical and cosmetic dermatological services that can help you get the results you want.
-If you are interested in making a skincare plan for this year, visit our website or call our office today at 919-781-1050.
+If you are interested in making a skincare plan for this year, call our office today at 919-781-1050.